-- Not on public record
+- Not on public record.

-- Settle your debts for less than what you owe
+- Settle your debts for less than what you owe.

-- Have to pay debt settlement company fees
+- Includes debt settlement company fees.

-- Lenders may refuse to settle
+- Lenders may refuse to settle.

-- Must negotiate with each lender individually
+- Must negotiate with each lender individually.

-- Takes two to three years
+- Takes two to three years.

-- Creditors will probably still call you
+- Creditors will probably still call you.

-If you can’t, or your debt is beyond what you can repay in three to five years, it’s probably better to look into bankruptcy or debt settlement.
+If you can’t find such a loan, or if your debt is beyond what you can repay in three to five years, it’s probably better to look into bankruptcy or debt settlement.

 Debt consolidation can be a useful tool, but it’s not for everyone.
 Here are some things you should consider about debt consolidation before you make up your mind.

-- Potentially lower the interest you pay on your debt
+- Potentially lower the interest you pay on your debt.

-- Combine all debts into one
+- Combine all debts into one.

-- Pay off debt and save credit
+- Pay off debt and save credit.

-- Repay debt in full plus interest
+- Repay debt in full plus interest.

-- Creates the opportunity for more debt if you keep using your credit cards
+- Creates the opportunity for more debt if you keep using your credit cards.